 one two of these pucks, I am certain that it will be the flavor and texture of these high-protein, low-sugar sweets that will hold your attention.

-This is a no-bake recipe comprising canned chickpeas and vanilla vegan protein powder (specifically, I used rice protein), plus a double does of coconut in the form of coconut oil and coconut flour.
+This is a no-bake recipe comprising canned chickpeas and vanilla vegan protein powder (specifically, I used rice protein), plus a double dose of coconut (coconut oil and coconut flour).
 Both contribute true coconut flavor in addition to solidifying power: the coconut flour takes the mixture from a wet hummus-like mixture to a firm dough, while the coconut oil helps to further harden the pucks once they are chilled.

 The end result?
-These taste like luxury candy bars, sans sugar rush or high calories.
+These taste like luxury candy bars, sans the sugar rush and high calories.
 In their place, a significant dose of plant protein and micro-nutrients for a measly 123 calories.

 - 1 tablespoon virgin coconut oil (unrefined, so you get the coconut flavor)